maiwennaxway/agents-gravitee/README.md

 ## Prepare gravitee

 * Create an gravitee account
-* Note the username and password used as the agents will need this to run
+* Generate a bearer token in your account settings => Personal access tokens
-* Add a developer that will be the owner of all applications created by the agent
+* Note the token used as the agents will need this to run

 ## Setup agent Environment Variables